SusieeSong/Applied-Parallel-Programming-Project/README.md

 # Applied-Parallel-Programming-Project
-Purpose of the project:
+**Purpose of the project:**
-Get practical experience by using, profiling, and modifying MXNet, a standard open-source neural-network framework.
+Get practical experience by using, profiling, and **modifying MXNet**, a standard open-source neural-network framework.
-Demonstrate command of CUDA and optimization approaches by designing and implementing an optimized neural-network convolution layer forward pass.
+**Demonstrate command of CUDA and optimization approaches** by designing and implementing an **optimized neural-network convolution layer forward pass**.

+**Detail of implementation:**
+Converted convolution into matrix multiplication by unrolling input features and filters Implemented **tiling method** for memory reuse, and **double buffering** to reduce synchronization overhead using CUDA Classified 10000 images in 60ms with the speedup of 80 times compared to baseline

 # Mp1
 Implementation of a simple vector addition kernel and its associated host code